Menu

 Cloud storage costs are still falling and will continue to fall for the foreseeable future.
 It works and is available anywhere in the world so long as you have an internet connection and its on7x24x365.
 This is where the difference between Online, Nearline, Offline and Cold Storage gets blurred.

-An optical based storage solution is designed to store historical data and critical information for decades and can be classed as a Nearline (not particularly fast compared to disk or flash storage) or Offline/Cold Storage the media is sitting in a jukebox not consuming any power or is removed and kept in secure storage.
+An optical storage solution is designed to store historical data and critical information for decades and can be classed as a Nearline (not particularly fast compared to disk or flash storage) or Offline/Cold Storage the media is sitting in a jukebox not consuming any power or is removed and kept in secure storage.
 Cloud storage is designed to make the most recent data available to your staff to access.
 Cloud storage providers have different data classifications and tiers depending on how fast you need to access the information.
 The problem is do you really need to keep 20TB’s of archival data in the cloud and pay monthly storage costs for information that may only be accessed twice a year?
 The issue is that the type of data stored in an archive is of high importance to a business and therefore a valuable asset.
 No matter how secure your cloud storage provider claims your data is protected there will always be a nagging doubt about its security.

 • Have hackers gained access to this information?